draftlab-org/scaffold/README.md

 - **People** - Team member profiles

 The interface lets you add, edit, and reorder page sections with a drag-and-drop builder.
 All components include validation and helpful descriptions.

+### Automatic Permalink Synchronization

+The repository includes GitHub Actions automation that keeps page filenames and permalinks synchronized.
+When changes are pushed or submitted via pull request:

+- **Renaming a page file** automatically updates its `permalink` field to match the new filename
+- **Changing a `permalink` field** automatically renames the file to match the new permalink value

+This bidirectional sync runs via `.github/workflows/auto-fix-permalinks.yml` using the Python script at `.github/scripts/auto_fix_permalinks.py`.
+The automation commits any changes back to the repository, ensuring filenames and permalinks always stay in sync without manual intervention.

 ### Extending